 HP Client Security software is preinstalled on your computer.
-This software can be accessed through the HP Client Security icon at the far right of the taskbar or Windows Control Panel.
+You can access this software through the HP Client Security icon at the far right of the taskbar or Windows Control Panel.
 It provides security features that help protect against unauthorized access to the computer, networks, and critical data.
 For more information, see the HP Client Security software Help.